gianlucagiacometti/bootstrap-select/README.md

         document.querySelector("#myselect").classList.add("bootstrap-select")

-3. Create a new class element manually via JavaScript without using the "bootstrap-select" class (the value of randomIndex must be a 16 digit integer).
+3. Create a new class element manually via JavaScript without using the "bootstrap-select" class (the value of randomIndex must be a 16-digit string).

         <select id="myselect">...</select>

 	    let randomIndex = "" + Date.now() + Math.floor(Math.random()*1000)
 	    let mySelectElement = new bsSelect("myselect", randomIndex)

+## Optional classes for the &lt;select&gt; element

+## Optional properties for &lt;select&gt; element

-## Data attributes
+## Optional attributes for the &lt;option&gt; element

+## Optional properties for the &lt;option&gt; element